 - As was discussed in chapter 4, the current tax rules can result in costs of capital and EMTRs that vary significantly from an EMTR of 27.6% for very short-lived PME and inventories to an EMTR of -23.3% for assets that can be expensed. - Comprehensive indexation would be a way of reducing higher EMTRs and making these more neutral. - EMTRs for short-lived PME and inventories would fall from 27.6% to 18.7%.
-Rather than taxes pushing up the hurdle rate of return by 1.14 percentage points from 3.0% to 4.14%, they would only be pushing up the hurdle rate of return by 0.69 percentage points. - Under our assumptions, the EMTRs for all different types of PME, zero-depreciation assets and inventory would all be the same (although differences would arise in practice because tax depreciation rates will never reflect economic depreciation rates perfectly). - The negative EMTRs for assets that can be expensed would become less negative (changing from -23.3% to -12.9%), which means that the tax subsidy for these investments would be reduced, promoting tax neutrality. - An anomaly would be the tax treatment of commercial and industrial buildings, and there would be a case for considering a higher tax depreciation rate for these buildings if we had a fully indexed tax system. - Only indexing depreciation allowances and inventories might be a way of reducing costs of capital and EMTRs and making them more neutral. - While not reported in the table, only indexing depreciation allowances and inventories could sometimes lead to inefficient tax subsidies.
+Rather than taxes pushing up the hurdle rate of return by 1.14 percentage points from 3.0% to 4.14%, they would only be pushing up the hurdle rate of return by 0.69 percentage points. - Under our assumptions, the EMTRs for all types of PME, zerodepreciation assets and inventory would be the same (although differences would arise in practice because tax depreciation rates will never reflect economic depreciation rates perfectly). - The negative EMTRs for assets that can be expensed would become less negative (changing from -23.3% to -12.9%), which means that the tax subsidy for these investments would be reduced, promoting tax neutrality. - An anomaly would be the tax treatment of commercial and industrial buildings, and there would be a case for considering a higher tax depreciation rate for these buildings if we had a fully indexed tax system (at least if the BEA estimate of 2.69% reflects economic depreciation for these buildings in New Zealand). - This would be a way of reducing EMTRs for most assets in a way that increases neutrality at the same time.

+- Only indexing depreciation allowances and inventories might be a way of reducing costs of capital and EMTRs and making them more neutral. - While not reported in the table, only indexing depreciation allowances and inventories could sometimes lead to inefficient tax subsidies.
 This can be true for domestic companies with marginal foreign shareholders that are sufficiently debt financed.
 It can also be true for domestic SMEs where New Zealand residents are marginal shareholders.
 The analysis parallels the discussion in table 7.2 above, which considered the effects of accelerated depreciation measures.